 Guidelines are available to assist in the maintenance of legitimate rights and obligations of both students and institutional representatives, and to assist in the maintenance of academic integrity.
 The climate of the institution is one of the services to the student and in assisting him/her in reaching his/her established goals.
-Guidelines are available in the library and in each counselor's office.
+Guidelines can be found in the Shawnee Student Handbook located in the library and in each counselor's office.
 The institution seeks to establish an atmosphere of openness and it is in this spirit that these guidelines are offered.